Bangkok Travel Guide

 How many days do you need in Bangkok?

-3 days is a strong baseline for first-time visitors.
-2 days can still work well if you cluster areas and avoid overstacking timed market, skyline, and temple attractions.
+Three days is a strong baseline for first-time visitors.
+Two days can still work well if you cluster areas and avoid overstacking timed market, skyline, and temple attractions.

 Do I need to book attractions in advance?